TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

      ```
    - Press Enter to apply the formula.
 Excel will automatically fill down the column, displaying the hour for each order (e.g., "14" for 2:00 PM).

-#### 🚀 Why These Columns Matter

-By adding calculated fields like `order_day`, `order_month`, and `order_hour`, you create a dataset that’s primed for deeper insights.
-These columns unlock powerful opportunities to:

-- 📊 **Visualize Data**: Create PivotTables and charts for trend analysis.
-- 🎯 **Drive Decisions**: Inform strategies for staffing, inventory, and promotions.
-- 🔑 **Uncover Opportunities**: Identify untapped markets, such as lunch-hour specials or seasonal promotions.
+#### Creating the `order_day` Column

+The `order_day` column helps us identify sales trends based on the day of the week.
+Follow these steps to add this column:

+1. **Locate an Empty Column**:
+   - Find an empty column to the right of your existing data table.
+   - In the header cell of this column, type `order_day` and press Enter.

+2. **Insert the Formula**:
+   - Click on the first cell directly beneath the `order_day` header.
+   - Type the following formula:
+     ```excel
+     =TEXT([@[Order Date]], "dddd")
+     ```
+   - Press Enter to apply the formula.
+Excel will automatically fill down the column, displaying the full day names (e.g., "Monday", "Tuesday").

+#### Creating the `order_month` Column

+The `order_month` column provides insights into monthly sales trends.
+To add this column, follow these steps:

+1. **Find an Empty Column**:
+   - Locate the next empty column to the right of your table.
+   - In the header cell, type `order_month` and hit Enter.

+2. **Insert the Formula**:
+   - Click on the first cell under the `order_month` header.
+   - Enter the following formula:
+     ```excel
+     =TEXT([@[Order Date]], "mmmm")
+     ```
+   - Press Enter to apply the formula.
+Excel will auto-fill the column with full month names (e.g., "January", "February").

 #### 📝 Final Thoughts

-Data transformation is where the magic begins!
-It’s not merely about adding columns—it’s about enabling your dataset to tell a story that drives actionable results.
-By taking the time to thoughtfully transform your data, you set the stage for analysis that is insightful, precise, and impactful.

-Remember, every calculated field you add is a step closer to uncovering the full potential of your data.
-Start small, ask questions, and let the insights guide you toward better decisions. 📈✨
+Data transformation is where the magic begins! ✨ It goes beyond just adding columns; it's about empowering your dataset to tell a compelling story that drives actionable results.
+By thoughtfully transforming your data, you create a foundation for insightful and impactful analysis.
+Each calculated field you introduce brings you closer to unlocking your data's full potential.
+Start small, ask questions, and let the insights lead you to better decisions. 📈💡

 ---